$477,769Average Value$258Average Price per Sq Ft1Home For Sale

 Bungalows, Cape Cods, Victorians and simple ranch-style homes near the village's center and in the surrounding miles of farmland sell between $180,000 and $380,000.
 Small pocket neighborhoods off Main Street have more modern styles, like New Traditional, Colonial Revival and Modern Craftsman single-family homes and townhouses.
 Those and similar standalone homes in the surrounding area range between $400,000 and $780,000.
 Sullivan has a median sale price of $410,000, with homes selling in less than two weeks, on average.
 "Housing is so limited in the area, so when homes go on the market and are well-priced, they are under contract within a few days," Thorp says.

-A top-rated elementary school with a close-knit environment
+A well-rated elementary school with a close-knit environment

 Of the three elementary schools in the School District of Jefferson, Sullivan Elementary School scores the highest on state assessments through the Wisconsin Department of Public Instruction.
 Sullivan is also the highest-scoring school across all levels in the district and has only 170 children across all grade levels.
 "We have a small, nice-sized grade school that is very family-oriented," Thorp says.
 "They know every single person who walks into the building."
 Sullivan Elementary School is rated B by Niche.
-Jefferson Middle School and Jefferson High School also earn a B.
+Jefferson Middle School is rated B, and Jefferson High School earns a B-minus.

 Locals hike, hunt and bike in nearby natural areas